What Do Colleges Look For in High School Students: The Top Things

 Letters of Recommendation

 A thoughtful letter of recommendation can provide admissions officers with a more personal perspective on a student’s strengths, character, and potential.
+Letters of recommendation are almost always required for college applications and can be valuable to communicate your unique qualities, skills, and personality.
 Selecting recommenders who know a student’s work ethic and personal qualities ensures the letter is both detailed and impactful.
 Usually, teachers or mentors who have witnessed a student’s growth and achievements are a top choice, as they can effectively highlight what sets the student apart.

 To avoid unnecessary stress, students should request recommendation letters well in advance.
 Recommenders need time to craft a compelling letter that reflects the student’s unique qualities and achievements.
 By planning ahead and providing recommenders with context about their goals, students can ensure the letter complements the rest of their application and resonates with admissions teams.